Morgenkaffee/redmedical-unicorn/README.md

 To run the UI-Tests you can either run them with `npm run testcafe`, make sure the application IS running You can also run the UI-Tests without having the application started, this can be done with `npm run testcafe:standalone`, make sure the application is not running because it blocks the port.
 This is very cool for a pipeline ;)
+You can find the test results in the report folder!

 ## Further improvements
 Better Error Handling, currently when the user gets no result back from the external resources no data is displayed, also there is a dependency to stackoverflow when displaying the local weather data